mmestrov2000/youtube_agent/README.md

 ## Project Goal
 To build an intelligent agent that allows brands to instantly:
-1. Understand a creator’s audience and past performance
+1. Understand a creator's audience and past performance
 2. Assess risk and sentiment around their content
 3. Analyze how they handle sponsorships
 4. Estimate ROI and CPM based on past metrics